 - select the Campus Finances tile

 Your invoice is issued electronically and paper invoices are not mailed.
 It is your responsibility to ensure your financial obligations are met by the relevant due dates.

 I want to defer my fees

-If you've chosen to defer your fees with HECS-HELP, FEE-HELP, SA-HELP or a VET Student Loan you will still receive an invoice each semester.
+If you've chosen to defer your fees with HECS-HELP, FEE-HELP or a SA-HELP you will still receive an invoice each semester.
 This gives you the opportunity to pay all or part of your fees upfront prior to census date.

 If you've successfully applied for a HELP loan and supplied your Tax File Number (TFN) your eligible fees will automatically be deferred to the Australian Taxation Office (ATO) soon after each census date.
 You will continue to see your HELP eligible fees on your student account until the deferral is processed after census date.

-You will have fees owing on my Student Centre as students receive an invoice each semester.
+You will have fees owing on your my Student Centre financial account as students receive an invoice each semester.
 If you are eligible for a HELP loan you can choose to:

 - let all your fees defer to your HELP loan

 - pay part of your fees and defer the remainder to your HELP loan